Agnieszkapatison/RAG-for-drug-pdf-files/README.md

 The system supports **both Polish and English queries**, enabling **healthcare workers** to access **reliable, evidence-based drug-related information efficiently**.

-This project was developed using a dataset of **1,001 Summaries of Product Characteristics (ChPL) in PDF format**, sourced from the **official Ministry of Health website**.
+This project was developed using a dataset of **1,001 Summaries of Product Characteristics (ChPL) in PDF format**.

 ---